tklevenz/pugo.co/README.md

 pugo.co - google docs to epub converter
 =============================

-Servlet backend for pugo.co, currently running on https://pugo-co-1037.appspot.com/
+Servlet backend for pugo.co

 Usage:
-https://pugo-co-1037.appspot.com/convert/source= (html exportLink from google docs) will convert the google doc to epub 3.0 (not yet 100% valid epub)
+https://pugo.co/convert?source= (html exportLink from google docs) will convert the google doc to epub 3.0 (not yet 100% valid epub)